Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Projected subgradient algorithm for paraconvex optimization

 In the previous section, we analyzed the constant step-size scheme and established convergence results within a fixed threshold.
-Here, we shift our focus to achieving convergence to the optimal solution by studying the projected subgradient method with a diminishing step-size.
-Specifically, we examine the convergence behavior of the method under two distinct step-size strategies: a nonsummable diminishing step-size and a square-summable yet nonsummable step-size.

-The next result validates the convergence of the sequence $f^{*}_{k}=\min\{f(x_{i}): i=1,2,\ldots,k\}$ in which the iterations $x_{k}$ are generated by the projected subgradient method with nonsummable diminishing step-size satisfying
+Here, we shift our focus to achieving convergence to the optimal solution by studying the PSM with a diminishing step-size.
+The next result validates the convergence of $\{f^{*}_{k}\}_{k\ge 1}$ and of a subsequence of $\{x_k\}_{k\ge 1}$ in which $\{x_{k}\}_{k\ge 1}$ is generated by the PSM with Nonsummable Diminishing (ND) step-size satisfying